 The Developer will be required to enter into a Development Agreement that establishes various agreed-upon zoning, building and operating controls and standards, as well as timetables for development, construction, lease-up and stabilization of the Development.
 The Developer and the University will cooperate in the design and development of the Project; however, the Developer will have the sole responsibility for ensuring timely completion of the construction phases of the Development (including obtaining all requisite approvals, permits and certificates of occupancy) including deadlines for critical milestones, substantial completion dates and certificate of occupancy.
 In the event the Developer fails to meet any of the agreed upon deadlines, the Developer will, in addition to any other consequences (financial or otherwise) that result from such failure, at Developer’s sole cost and expense, reimburse the University for the costs incurred by the University in providing, operating and maintaining alternative accommodation to the planned and delayed Project accommodation and, at its sole cost and expense, move students from such alternate accommodation into the Project accommodation as and when units become available for occupancy.
 Such amounts shall be paid by the Developer directly to the University.

-The Developer will have the sole responsibility for preparing a mutually acceptable construction budget and development pro formas, construction and development schedules, procuring consultants and contractors and managing the development and construction process as well as the ongoing management and operations budget of the Development.
+The Developer will have the sole responsibility for preparing a mutually acceptable construction budget and development pro-formas, construction and development schedules, procuring consultants and contractors and managing the development and construction process as well as the ongoing management and operations budget of the Development.

 Ground Lease